NoNotNotes/Yuubi/content/CMPA/08-26-2024 Total Quality Management.md

  4. **Understand causes of process variation**
  5. **Select the process improvement** method to utilize.
  6. **Plan-Do-Check-Act Cycle**: a cycle for continuous improvement which involves planning solutions for identified problems, implementing solutions, checking solution outcomes, and acting upon the outcome (whether to maintain, adjust, change, remove, etc.).
+## Tools of TQM
+1. **Flowchart**: an input and output is outlined in a directional chart
+	- Layout Flowchart, Data Flow Diagrams
+2. **Cause and Effect** (Fishbone/Ishikawa): a qualitative tool sometimes also called the 5M diagram, covering **Men**, **Machine**, **Materials**, **Measurement**, and **Methods**.
+What among of these five Ms are contributing to the effect?
+3. **Check Sheets**: a central tool for quality assurance programs specially used for operational procedures which may be derived from flowcharts or fishbone diagrams.
+An example of this is a Patient Transport Problem Sheet, which tallies how many types of equipment has been broken for a specific area and timeframe.
+4. **Pareto Charts**: a bar graph which evaluates the degree to which problems are the most significant; bars represent cost incurred or frequency of a problem.
+This is useful when **analyzing data about frequency of problems**/causes in a process, when **multiple problems exist** and **prioritization is required**, and **analyzing broad causes by looking at specific components**.
+An example of this is charting the types of customer complaints, seeing which aspect of care is most commonly complained about.
+	- Creating pareto charts requires a specific procedure: decide on categories, what measurements are appropriate (e.g., frequency, quantity, cost, time), what time period to consider, then collect and present (subtotal, scaling, labelling, percentages, visualizing) the data.
+5. **Process Decision Program Chart** (PDPC) is a simple tree diagram that identifies risks then countermeasures for a specific plan.
+For example, the first node focuses on a blood transfusion, and it is followed by the primary blood transfusion reactions, and each reaction is followed by their respective interventions.
+6. **Histograms**
+7. **Run Charts and Control Charts**
 # Clinical Practice Guidelines
 **Clinical Pathways** are standardized, evidence-based multidisciplinary management plans which identify an appropriate sequence of clinical interventions, timeframes, milestones, and expected outcomes for a homogenous patient group.